 Water Water Water

 Not bubbly water or water with flavoring or drinks that happen to have a splash of water in them.
 Water.
 Period.
-When I wake up, I chug about 8oz before I even get out of bed.
-Then I continue drinking enough throughout the day that my urine is almost colorless.
+When I wake up, I chug 8-16oz before I even get out of bed.
+Then I continue drinking enough throughout the day that my urine is almost colorless (I carry it around in this, which makes both my primary care physician and my neurologist happy to see because they know I fill it at least twice a day).
 If you ask anyone who knows me well to tell you something about me, they’ll quite likely say, “She’s tall and she drinks a LOT of water.”
 Both are true.

 I have a cup of coffee upon waking and one more around 2PM.
 That’s it.
-The trick here is to consume the same amount around the same time every day.
+The trick here is to consume the same amount around the same time every day, and not loaded with all sorts of gobbledygook in it.
+Just, you know, regular coffee.
 (For some people, avoiding all caffeine is key, but this works for my body/head.)

 Every night before I go to bed, I do at least three sun salutations (a series of yoga poses, which you can see here) and some stretching.
 The goal is to loosen the shoulders, neck, back and shake out all tension possible.
 Relax your face and jaw, too, by opening your mouth wide, moving your jaw left and right to ease any tightness.
 Remaining flexible has been a big help in prevention, for me.